OanaDemian/chitter-MERN/README.md

 - A backend API built with Express
 - A front end built with React

-The React front end sends HTTP requests to the backend API and receives JSON in response body, rather than a whole page of HTML.
+The React front end sends HTTP requests to the backend API and receives JSON in the response body, rather than a whole page of HTML.

 ## Authentication

-Here's the authentication flow for this application
+Here's the authentication flow for this application:

 1. A registered user submits their email address and username via the React front end.
 2. The Express backend receives the data and tries to find a user in the DB with the same email address and username.